shaunc44/Tech-Talks/20170313_pandas_dataframes/20170313_filter_dataframes.md

-##How do you filter a row of a Pandas DataFrame if you're looking for exact matches?
+##How do you filter a Pandas DataFrame row if you're looking for exact matches?

 ```
 >>> df